-My fees are £100 per session for individual therapy and £120 per session for couple and family therapy.
-You can either pay me by cash or cheque at the end of each session, or by bank transfer prior to the session.
+My fees are £130 per session for individual therapy (50 minutes).
+You can pay me by bank transfer prior to the sessions.

 Using private health insurances:

-I am covered with most major health insurance providers, including AXA/PPP, Vitality, Aviva, WPA and Healix Health Services.
+I am covered with most major health insurance providers, including AXA/PPP, Aviva, BUPA, BUPA Global, WPA, Cigna and Healix Health Services.
 Please contact your insurance provider prior to our meeting to ensure your treatment is covered by your policy.

 Length of the sessions: